Global Advocacy

 Ukraine

-The full-scale Russian invasion of Ukraine that began in February 2022 — and is part of the larger campaign that began in 2014 with the illegal annexation of Crimea and support to pro-Russian separatists in the Donbas region — represents an assault on free expression and human rights, an effort to destroy Ukrainian culture, and poses an imminent threat to the country’s writers, artists, and journalists.
+The full-scale Russian invasion of Ukraine in February 2022 — which is part of the larger campaign that began in 2014 with the illegal annexation of Crimea and support to pro-Russian separatists in the Donbas region — represents an assault on free expression and human rights, an effort to destroy Ukrainian culture, and poses an imminent threat to the country’s writers, artists, and journalists.

 Vietnam

-The Vietnamese government has effective control of all traditional media, including the press, television, radio, and other publications.
-Vietnamese authorities quash dissent, monitoring online spaces to censor and surveil online content.
-People who criticize the government on issues such as human rights abuses, corruption, territorial disputes, environmental rights, and/or COVID-19 policies are often harassed, arrested, or imprisoned.
-Vietnam has violated due process and other human rights, including denying legal representation, imposing arbitrary arrests, and subjecting individuals to unfair trials.
+The Vietnamese government stifles dissent through its effective control of all traditional media, including the press, television, radio, and other publications; censorship and surveillance of online spaces; and its punishment of dissenting voices.
+People who criticize the government about human rights abuses, corruption, territorial disputes, and environmental rights, amongst other topics, are often harassed, arrested, or imprisoned.
+Vietnam continues to violate due process and other human rights, often denying legal representation, imposing arbitrary arrests, and subjecting individuals to unfair trials.